oldmanyellsathema/old-man-yells-at-hema/about.md

   <h2>About This Project</h2>
    <p>
     This space is pretty simple: it’s where I dump thoughts about HEMA, fencing, and whatever else rattles around my head.
-A lot of it will be me, but not all— other people’s ideas, rants, and links might wander in too.
+A lot of it will be me, but not all.
+    Other people’s ideas, rants, and links might wander in too if I find them intresting.
   </p>
   <p>
     Don’t expect a straight line.
 One week it might be a rant about tournament rules,